The Questor Tapes: Development

 The Questor Tapes was a pilot for a television series.
 A 13-episode go-ahead was given for the series before the television movie was aired, with both Foxworth and Farrell having signed to reprise their roles.
 Joining the actors behind the scenes were producers Michael Rhodes and Earl Booth and story editor Larry Alexander.
 The green-lighted series was slated for Friday nights at 10 p.m. on NBC — the "death slot" where the final season of the original Star Trek had withered.

 Conflict between Roddenberry and both Universal and NBC over the content of the proposed series doomed it, most notably ignoring the revelation at the end of the TV movie and eliminating the key character of Jerry Robinson.
 These changes were too much for Roddenberry, who abandoned the project.
 No episodes were produced.

 The Questor Tapes was one of a series of television movies in which Roddenberry was involved, which also included Genesis II, Planet Earth, Strange New World and Spectre.
 All were intended as pilots; none led to a series.

 Casting

 Originally Leonard Nimoy was asked to play Questor.
 He posed in makeup for production photos and agreed to do the weekly series if picked up.
 However, Roddenberry hired Robert Foxworth.
 Mike Farrell was cast as Jerry Robinson.

-Thematic origins

-The Questor Tapes was Roddenberry's second treatment of the idea of an outside force benevolently aiding human development.
-In 1968, he co-wrote, with Art Wallace, an episode of Star Trek which also served as a potential spin-off series pilot, "Assignment: Earth".
-In this story, Gary Seven was a human whose ancestors were abducted from Earth around 4000 BCE.
-Returning to Earth in the late 20th century, his mission was to make sure mankind did not destroy itself with nuclear weapons.
-In the would-be series, he would have carried out other missions to protect mankind.

-In The Questor Tapes, Questor's origin is also extraterrestrial, and his mission to serve and protect mankind remains the same as Gary Seven's.

 Music

 The music for The Questor Tapes was scored by Gil Mellé, who was a jazz musician as well as a saxophonist, composer, and also noted as a painter.
-(Some of his music for The Questor Tapes later made its way into Kolchak: The Night Stalker.
+(Some of his music for The Questor Tapes was later repurposed as the theme music for the TV series Kolchak: The Night Stalker.
 Both properties were developed at, and produced out of, Universal Studios.)
 Mellé also was known for scoring My Sweet Charlie, That Certain Summer, and Frankenstein: The True Story.
 His most well-known film score was The Andromeda Strain, whose director, Robert Wise, later directed Star Trek: The Motion Picture.